Hanwell: Short history of the inns and public houses

 Gradually, retail stores and shops started to fill the gaps between these inns to take advantage of the passing trade brought by this important route into and out of the city.
 During the Victorian period, the village to the north of the Uxbridge Road began to slowly expand to the south of the road.
 Toward the southern end of Green Lane (the old toll-free drovers route into the city) is The Fox public house.
 The Fox has been named West Middlesex Pub of the Year in 2005, 2007, 2010 and 2011.
 Built in 1848 it is a largely unspoiled and original mid-Victorian pub.
 It has received a 'local listing' from Ealing Council as a building of local interest.
 It is constructed out of local golden yellow brick with more expensive red bricks used for detailing on corners and chimneys.
 Rich brown glazed tiles are used for the ground floor exterior walls with coloured stained glass in the fan lights.
 The upper story has Mock Tudor detailing, including dentils on the two outward-facing gables.
 Most of the interior is also original, although the dividing walls between bars and off-license sales have been taken out to create one large bar area.
 The present day eating area retains its original wooden wall panelling.
-On the east of the building itself is a very sheltered beer garden, so food and drink can be enjoyed inside or out.
+On the east of the building itself is a sheltered beer garden.
 The Fox was the meeting place for the local fox hunt until the 1920s.
 The hunt would set off across Hanwell Heath, much of which still existed at that time.
 Present-day clientele can still see foxes drinking, quite unfazed, from the dog bowls of water, put outside the Fox's saloon bar.